This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-You may need extra oxygen if your blood oxygen level is lower than it should be.
+if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
-Ask your caregiver before you take off the mask or oxygen tubing.
+Ask your healthcare provider before you take off the mask or oxygen tubing.

 A pulse oximeter is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
-The other end of the cord is hooked to a machine.
-Never turn the pulse oximeter or alarm off.
-An alarm will sound if your oxygen level is low or cannot be read.
+The other end of the cord is hooked to a machine that records the oxygen level.

-- Blood gases: This is also called an arterial blood gas, or ABG.
-Blood is taken from an artery (blood vessel) in your wrist, arm, or groin.
-Your blood is tested for the amount of oxygen and carbon dioxide in it.
-The results can tell caregivers how well your lungs are working.
+- Arterial blood gases (ABGs) are done to test your blood for the amount of oxygen and carbon dioxide.
+The results can tell healthcare providers how well your lungs are working.

-- Pulmonary function tests: Pulmonary function tests (PFTs) help caregivers learn how well your body uses oxygen.
+- Pulmonary function tests (PFTs) will show how much oxygen your body is getting.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
-PFTs help your caregivers decide the best treatment for you.

-- Ventilator: This is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
-An endotracheal (ET) tube is put into your airway through your mouth or nose.
+- A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
+An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
-A trach is an airway tube put into an incision (cut) in the front of your neck.
-The ET tube or trach is attached to the ventilator.
+A trach is a tube put through an incision and into your windpipe.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.